mokshaproject/moksha/docs/main/GettingStarted.rst

 There are currently two ways of installing and running Moksha.

 .. toctree::
-   :maxdepth: 0
+   :maxdepth: 1

-   RPMInstallation (Fedora, RHEL, CentOS) VirtualenvInstallation (Other linux distros, OSX, etc.)
+   RPMInstallation
+   VirtualenvInstallation

 Once you have Moksha installed, there are many ways to start using it.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    HelloWorld
    IntegratingWithTG2